masterLazy/MdViewer/README.md

 <img src="img/MdViewer.png" width="162px" align="right"/>

-Lightweight WPF Markdown viewer control for .NET 10.
+Lightweight (~628 KB) WPF Markdown viewer control for .NET 10.

 `MdViewer` is a small WPF `UserControl` that converts Markdown to HTML (via `Markdig`) and displays it using the built-in `WebBrowser` control.